TasumLuke/Research-Analytics-Platform/README.md

 ---

-## 6 — Python support (optional)
+## 6 — Python support
-We include a minimal Python/analysis utility folder (optional) for users who prefer running heavier preprocessing or server-side utilities.
+We include a minimal Python/analysis utility folder for users who prefer running heavier preprocessing or server-side utilities.
 To run those:

 ```bash
 # create & activate a virtualenv